RBuractaon/distributed-nxcore-processing/README.md

 5. WINE accesses the tape files on HDFS using a HDFS NFS Gateway (/mnt/nfs_hdfs -> Z: in wine)
 6. WINE writes extracted messages to HDFS using another HDFS Gateway

+#NOTE:
+* NxCore Header Files and DLL are not included here.
+They will be included with NxCore Historical Tape files.
-To help with the network bandwidth multiple HDFS NFS Gateways should be setup and configured for each worker node.
+* To help with the network bandwidth multiple HDFS NFS Gateways should be setup and configured for each worker node.